JohnnyBaptista/JohnnyBaptista/README.md

 ---

-💼 **Currently working at [GoBots](https://gocommerce.gobots.com.br/)** as a Frontend Engineer helping build intelligent retail automation platforms.
+ **Currently working at [GoBots](https://gocommerce.gobots.com.br/)** as a Frontend Engineer helping build intelligent retail automation platforms.
 I'm also active in internal architecture discussions, UI design reviews, and tooling decisions.

+**Bachelor's degree in Computer Science** from UNESP (São Paulo State University).

 ---

-🧪 **I like to experiment with:**
+ **I like to experiment with:**
 - Building CLI tools (e.g. for microfrontend scaffolding)
 - Performance testing with K6 and WebSocket load simulations
 - Desktop apps with screenshot, OCR and keyboard control features